The City of Overland Park is considering options for improvement and expansion of the Farmers’ Market site at 7950 Marty.

 Details about the project, including information relevant to specific phases of the project, are provided below.
 This page will be updated throughout the improvement project.

-The project is currently in an planning and design phase, which involves:
+The project is currently in a planning and design phase, which involves:

 The City issued a request for proposals to the development community which calls for ideas for development of a new Farmers’ Market on the current site.
-This process allows the City Council and community to evaluate whether there might be a viable alternative to simply undertaking a separate and stand-alone City redevelopment of the Farmers’ Market site.
+This process allows the community an opportunity to evaluate alternatives to simply undertaking a separate and stand-alone City redevelopment of the Farmers’ Market site.

-The City and Copaken Brooks are leading a public engagement process to take community feedback on the concept development plan, scheduled to begin late summer 2022.
+The City and Copaken Brooks led a public engagement process in the late summer and early fall 2022 to take community feedback on the concept development plan.

 The Farmers’ Market pavilion was originally built in 1991.
 While the pavilion houses a major community amenity, the City recognizes there may be additional opportunities for this space, including options that: